prince9812/WebsiteTesting/README.md

 # WebsiteTesting
-This is a project to manually test the functionality and compatibility of website 'look.inc'
+This is a project to test the quality, functionality and performance of the website 'look.inc'